joa-quim/GMTjl_doc/documentation/modules/makecpt.md

     When combined with **bg**, only `COLOR_NAN` is considered.

 - **N** or **no_bg** or **nobg** : -- *no_bg=true*\
-    Do not write out the background, foreground, and NaN-color fields [Default will write them].
+    Make all the background, foreground, and NaN-color fields be white (since we can't remove them like in plain GMT).

 - **Q** or **log** : -- *log=true*\
     For logarithmic interpolation scheme with input given as logarithms.
 Expects input z-values provided via **range**